We are the Animating Kids Team

-We are the Animation Chefs team.
 We are a media-making family.
-The Animation Chefs are brothers, and Joe and Holly are Mom and Dad.
-Sophie is a Shihpoo.
-She is animated by food and squirrels.
+The Animation Chefs are brothers, pictured here with Mom and Dad and Sophie, our Shihpoo.
+(She is animated by food and squirrels)

-8 years ago during the early days of YouTube, Facebook, smartphones, etc. dad said to the clan,
+10-11 years ago, during the early days of YouTube, Facebook, smartphones, etc,. dad had an epiphany…

-One thing led to another, and long-story-short, our little table top animation by the boys led to a walk on the red carpet opening night at the Tribeca Film Festival.
+One thing led to another, and long-story-short, our little table-top animation led to a walk on the red carpet opening night at the Tribeca Film Festival in NYC.

-This amazing experience, which included watching their animation on the big screen with all the movies stars "in the house" marked the beginning of our quest to share this knowledge with kids everywhere.
+This amazing experience, which included watching our animation on the big screen with all the movies stars "in the house" marked the beginning of our quest to share this knowledge with kids everywhere.

 We got busy.